Saintsacional/Saintsacional/README.md

 With a background in **Web Development**, I’ve built full-stack applications, but now I’m shifting gears to **Cloud Engineering** with a long-term goal of specializing in **Cloud Security**.
 My journey is all about **automation, security, and scalability**.

 ## 🚀 What I’m Working On:
-🎰 **A high-stakes Poker game** – Built with PostgreSQL & user authentication
 🐧 **Linux & Python automation** – Writing scripts to simplify security & cloud ops
 ☁️ **Hands-on cloud projects** – Learning by deploying & securing real workloads